-The comments and ratings of the public comments were considered as Commission staff developed possible revisions to the draft Guiding Statements.
-The revised draft Guiding Statements are to be considered by the Commission's Advisory Committees on Regional Land Use Planning and Regional Transportation System Planning at their March 12, 2014, meeting.
-Upon approval of a revised set of Guiding Statements by the Advisory Committees, the final Guiding Statements will be used to prepare a document describing the initial vision for the future development of the Region's land and transportation system.
-They will serve as a guide to staff in developing a series of broad, conceptual land use and transportation scenarios that represent a range of possible futures for land use and transportation which could achieve the Region's initial vision.
-They will also be used to develop criteria for comparing the different scenarios, and later in the process to develop objectives and measurable indicators for the evaluation of detailed alternative land use and transportation plans.
+The comments and ratings of the draft Guiding Statements were considered as Commission staff developed possible revisions to the draft Guiding Statements.
+The revised draft Guiding Statements were considered and approved by the Commission's Advisory Committees on Regional Land Use Planning and Regional Transportation Planning at their March 12, 2014, meeting, following their review of this summary.
+Upon approval of a revised set of Guiding Statements by the Advisory Committees, the final Guiding Statements were used to prepare Guiding the Vision, which describes the initial vision for the future development of the Region's land and transportation system.
+They also served as a guide to staff in developing a series of broad, conceptual land use and transportation scenarios that represented a range of possible futures for land use and transportation that could achieve the Region's initial vision.
+The Guiding Statements were also used to develop criteria for comparing the different scenarios, and later in the process to develop objectives and criteria for the evaluation of detailed alternative land use and transportation plans.